It’s not rocket science

 Use of the pictures

 The photographs you see on this website are all copyright and cannot be used without first obtaining my written consent.
 The pictures are monitored by a copyright protection service, so it’s very likely I will find any unauthorized use.
-If you wish to use any picture from this site please contact me via email or leave a voicemail at +44 700 580 4949.
+If you wish to use any picture from this site please email me.

 Spelling and grammar errors